Blood Analysis Using Raman Spectroscopy

 The spectral region of interest, shown in Figure 2, is commonly termed the fingerprint region.
 This is because the spectra are highly specific and therefore provide great insight into the sample.
 We can see a series of bands which can be attributed to stretching and deformation vibrations within the molecule.
 The strong peak at 1004 cm-1 is phenylalanine, an amino acid which is a building block of proteins.
 This peak is frequently used in Raman spectroscopy as a calibration/reference point as unlike other Raman bands its position does not suffer from interference from other molecules such as lipids, water, and nucleic acids.
 This is extremely useful when looking at subtle peak changes as it proves these are real shifts if the phenylalanine peak remains constant.
 We see the presence of other amino acids as well as bands from amides and other functional groups.

-Did that answer your question Dracula – still hungry?
-If you’re feeling starved of Raman spectroscopy, please visit our learning centre or take a bite into our application notes.
+For more on Raman spectroscopy, please visit our learning centre or take a look at our application notes.

 - J. González-Solís, Discrimination of different cancer types clustering Raman spectra by a super pragmatic stochastic network approach, PLoS One, 2019, 14, e0213621.